localhostinglabs/Optimum-Labs-/README.md

 **2. RLUSD:** USD-pegged stablecoin to provide reliable value for merchants to hold as a balance as an alternative to XRP.

-**3. NFTs:**  Digital rewards that engage users as a promotional and marketing tool.
+**3. NFTs:**  Digital rewards that engage users with our ecosystem while having capabilities to be used as a promotional and marketing tool.